PeterHickman/snip/README.md

 When I hit a problem I Google for a solution and after finding what I need (probably on Stackoverflow) I end up with a small snippet of code that I squirrel away in a file somewhere on my computer

-The keys word here is _somewhere_!
+The keyword here is _somewhere_!
 I then have to look all over several drives to find it.
 I know I kept it, but the where eludes me.
 So I will probably end up on Stackoverflow again, create another small text file and puts it somewhere to keep it safe

 Rinse and repeat